davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/louisiana/flag/Flag_of_Louisiana.svg.md

   - Flag_of_Mississippi.svg (Wikimedia Commons)
   - Flag_of_Texas.svg (Wikimedia Commons)
-clockwise on the Gulf of Mexico: Flag_of_Mississippi.svg (Wikimedia Commons) down the coast: Flag_of_Texas.svg (Wikimedia Commons) flag of:
+clockwise on the Gulf of Mexico: Flag_of_Mississippi.svg (Wikimedia Commons) counterclockwise on the Gulf of Mexico: Flag_of_Texas.svg (Wikimedia Commons) down the coast: Flag_of_Texas.svg (Wikimedia Commons) flag of:
   - Louisiana